canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

   late-commands:
     - |
       curtin in-target --target=/target -- bash -c '
-        # Update package list
+        # Update the package list
         apt-get update
+        # Check if LibreOffice is installed
+        if [ $(apt list --installed libreoffice-core 2>/dev/null | wc -l) -gt 1 ]; then
+          LIBREOFFICE_INSTALLED=true
+        else
+          LIBREOFFICE_INSTALLED=false
+        fi
+        # Note that firefox and thunderbolt are snap packages, so these are not added here

-        # Installing languages not in seed
+        # Installing languages not in seed, add desiresd country codes below
-        # Add language codes of packs you with to install here
         for lang in "fr" "de"; do
             for pkg in $(check-language-support --show-installed -l "$lang"); do
                 # gimp: not installed by default